yussypu/database/DECISIONS.md

 - Crash recovery restores MVCC state from WAL (max_commit_ts, max_txn_id)
 - txn_stress_with_crashes tests real MVCC crash recovery
 - kv layer is simpler (no direct engine writes)
-- Read latency potentially higher (every snapshot read now goes to storage, not in-memory map).
+- Read latency potentially higher (every snapshot read now goes to storage, not in memory map).
 Measured in Part F.
 - Future GC (Phase 3.6) operates on the integrated layer, not two separate tiers

 ### Alternatives Considered

-**Two-tier design (keep BTreeMap as a hot cache in front of engine):** Possible but adds complexity.
+**Two tier design (keep BTreeMap as a hot cache in front of engine):** Possible but adds complexity.
 Defer to Phase 6 if benchmarks show read latency is a problem.

-**Acknowledge two-tier as final design:** Rejected because MVCCStorage.tla doesn't match code, and the project's value proposition is verified-against-spec.
+**Acknowledge two tier as final design:** Rejected because MVCCStorage.tla does not match code, and the project's value proposition is verified against spec.

-### Acknowledged spec/code differences
+### Acknowledged spec and code differences

 MVCCStorage.tla models WAL_BEGIN and WAL_ABORT records as explicit actions.
 The Rust code optimizes both out:
 - **WAL_BEGIN:** begin is implicit in the first TxnWrite record
 - **WAL_ABORT:** abort discards the transaction without writing a record; recovery sees no TxnCommit and naturally discards

 Both optimizations preserve correctness.
 The spec is intentionally more general than the code.
-Future spec refinement may make this explicit by adding an "optimized" variant of MVCCStorage.tla, but for now the gap is documented here.
+Future spec refinement may make this explicit by adding an optimized variant of MVCCStorage.tla, but for now the gap is documented here.

 ---